astralfrontier/astralfrontier-wiki/grand-adventure-damage.md

 ---
+title: Grand Adventure and Damage
+description: Grand Adventure and Damage
+published: true
 date: 2016/12/06
-title: Grand Adventure and Damage
-categories:
-  - Roleplaying
-  - Game Design Diary
+tags: grand adventure, Roleplaying, Game Design Diary
-tags:
-  - grand adventure
-icon: flask
+editor: markdown
+dateCreated: 2016/12/06
 ---

 A couple of posts called "What's Your Damage" are up, but not public.